anna099/hegel/actualisation/2-pleasure.md

 on.
 In *Pleasure and Necessity*, desire wants to be one with the Other: to overcome its very *Other*-ness and witness it as the 'objectified selfhood' of the desiring individual.[^44] This witnessing is the moment of pleasure.
+Kalkavage is right to identify *Pleasure and Necessity* as 'the erotic version of sense-certainty': in the pleasure seeker we find the desire inherent to self-consciousness fused with sensuous certainty's desperation to grasp its object immediately, to attach itself directly to what it points to.
+The relation in sensuous certainty between the 'I' and the 'This' is paralleled here in the relation of Faust (or the pleasure seeker) and the pleasure he desires.
+Of course, the relation of sensuous certainty wasn't actually immediate: it was, unbeknownst to the 'I', mediated by the universal.
+The same goes for the relation of pleasure seeking; this time, the universal is not a mere concept but is the social sphere which Faust naively thinks he has left behind.

 The pleasurable unity of lovers 'positively signifies that [the individual] has come to be objective self-consciousness *to itself*': now that there is love,